 Is it so that we do not need to dedicate merits from non-Nianfo practices to reach Pure Land?
 No, as all merits from all practices, which include Nianfo and non-Nianfo practices should be dedicated for reaching Pure Land.

-Is it so that our faith in Pure Land can be thought in terms of laying down a bet?
-No, as such is not true unshakeable faith, it is still with doubt.
+Is it so that our Faith in Pure Land can be thought in terms of laying down a bet?
+No, as such is not true unshakeable Faith, it is still with doubt.
+Faith can be built up with proper learning and practice.

 Is it so that if we cannot Nianfo because of suffering at death, we can still reach Pure Land?
 No, as the 18th vow and the Amitabha Sutra is clear that all Three Provisions are needed.
 This is why support-chanting is very helpful in providing guidance.
 However, Nianfo need not be in terms of verbal chanting, but as mindfulness of Amituofo in the mind.